tamarit/pn_suite/README.md

 The user can select from a menu a slicing algorithm.
 Then, according to the chosen algorithm, the user can specify a slicing criterion.
 The Petri net is then automatically sliced and a new Petri net (the slice) is produced.
 It is important to highlight that this tool implements another slicing algorithm (option 5) besides those of `pn_slicer`.
 This algorithm allows us to extract a slice from a Petri net considering a specific firing sequence (instead of all possible firing sequences as all the other algorithms do).

 ### Output
-The output of PN-Suite can be produced in many different formats, including standard [PNML](http://www.pnml.org/) (compatible with [PIPE5](http://sarahtattersall.github.io/PIPE/)), [LoLA](http://service-technology.org/lola/index.html), [APT](https://github.com/CvO-theory/apt), DOT and more than 50 other formats provided by [Graphviz](http://www.graphviz.org/).
+The output of PN-Suite can be produced in many different formats, including standard [PNML](http://www.pnml.org/) (compatible with [PIPE5](http://sarahtattersall.github.io/PIPE/)), [APT](https://github.com/CvO-theory/apt), DOT and more than 50 other formats provided by [Graphviz](http://www.graphviz.org/).

 	[1/2/3/4/5/6/7/8]: $ 2
 	1 .- pdf
 	2 .- dot
 	3 .- PNML (compatible with PIPE)
-	4 .- LoLA
-	5 .- APT
+	4 .- APT
-	6 .- Other formats
+	5 .- Other formats
 	What format do you need?
-	[1/2/3/4/5/6]:  1
+	[1/2/3/4/5]:  1

 Web interface
 =============